lamlamnt/MARL_CTP/README.md

 Things currently in progress:
-<br> Figure out how to do Logging with pytest
+<br> Pycache keeps being uploaded
-<br>-Change the step function to be more JAX-compatible (just use jax.lax.cond)
+<br>-Change the step function to be more JAX-compatible
 <br>-requirements.txt and setup.py files and making the project into a package and removing sys.path.append("..")
+OR make unit_tests a module and then do from .Unit_Tests import Environment
 <br>-Some environment functions need some changes to work for multi-agent (ex. get_obs)
-<br>-Fix the warnings
+<br>-Fix the warnings when running pytest and main_training

 Things that will be changed in the future if needed
 <br>-Write a jittable version of Delauney triangulation if environment creation becomes a bottleneck